macmanes-lab/G606_Phylogenetics/phylogenetics.md

 	- What do the different colors mean?
 	- Can you infer something about the relationship between the species based on this alignment?
-	- Optional - download the alignment.
 	- when done, scroll to bottom of page and click "Next Step"

 - Curation

 	- Click option under 'For a more stringent selection' > Submit
 	- What did curation do?
 	- Why might this be important?
+	- Under the "Outputs" section: download the alignment in fasta format (or just open it in a new tab)
 	- when done, scroll to bottom of page and click "Next Step"

 - PhyML Tree Building